mattjj/spikestim/README.md

 Maximum likelihood can have some defects; for example, there is no maximum likelihood estimator when `np.var(data) > np.mean(data)`.
-Furthermore, the fitting functions may run into local optima.
+Furthermore, the fitting functions may run into local optima (and it must be initialized with `r_guess`).

 ### Sample negative binomial parameters from Bayesian posterior ###